Central African Republic

 Internal armed conflict has devastated the Central African Republic since 2014, continuing to force people to flee their homes and causing a severe breakdown in social systems.
 Renewed violence since 2017 has meant even more displacement with over one million people displaced.

-WFP’s Work in CENTRAL african republic
+WFP’s Work in Central African Republic

 In collaboration with other humanitarian organizations, we’ve been providing emergency food and nutrition assistance to conflict-affected people in the C.A.R.
 Our crisis response work continues as we shift towards developing and supporting the Government’s own Zero Hunger policies and social security programs.
 We’re working to strengthen the country’s capacity for leading future crisis response and resilience-building.